Kentucky Judge Dawn Gentry, Accused Of Having A Threesome In A Court Room, Suspended

-A Kentucky judge who is accused of, among other allegations of misconduct, holding a threesome with a man and another woman in the courthouse, has been suspended with pay, NBC News reports.
+A Kentucky judge who is accused of — among other allegations of misconduct — holding a threesome with a man and another woman in the courthouse, has been suspended with pay, NBC News reports.

 Dawn Gentry was first charged in November 2019 by the state Judicial Conduct Committee for a variety of alleged offenses, some of which could possibly be criminal.
 Gentry, who presides over the 16th Judicial District in northern Kentucky, has fought against the allegations.
-This week, the Committee suspended Gentry with pay until further notice, when a final decision will be issued.
+This week, the committee suspended her with pay until further notice, when a final decision will be issued.

-The list of offenses of which Gentry is accused is lengthy, but the most salacious and attention-grabbing of the allegations is that she carried out a three-way sex act in the courtroom with herself, her lover, and another woman.
+The list of offenses of which Gentry is accused is lengthy, but the most salacious and attention-grabbing of the accusations is that she carried out a three-way sex act in the courtroom with her male lover and another woman.

-Gentry had hired her lover, a former pastor, and allegedly allowed him to play guitar and sing while other employees in the building attempted to work.
-Gentry would claim that she didn’t realize that the man’s guitar-playing was a distraction.
+Gentry reportedly hired her lover, a former pastor, and allegedly allowed him to play guitar and sing while other employees in the building attempted to work.
+She claims that she didn’t realize that the man’s guitar-playing was a distraction.

-According to The New York Post, the guitar-playing lover was named Penrose, and she allegedly allowed him to consume alcohol while on the job.
+According to the New York Post, the guitar-playing lover was named Stephen Penrose, and the judge allegedly allowed him to consume alcohol while on the job.

-At some point, she, Penrose, and a third person, her secretary Laura Aubrey, allegedly engaged in a sex act in the building.
+At some point, she, Penrose, and her secretary, Laura Aubrey, purportedly engaged in a sex act in the building.

 Judge Dawn Gentry, family court in Kenton County, is taking stand and will be questioned on accusations of sexual advances and favoritism against her @Local12 pic.twitter.com/3pKuguIjGd